Understanding Common Claim Denial Reasons

 How much does it cost to hire an attorney for a denied claim?

-Many insurance attorneys work on a contingency fee basis, with fees typically ranging from 30% to 40% of any recovered settlement or award, with no upfront payment required.
-The exact percentage often depends on case complexity and the stage at which the case resolves — pre-litigation settlements typically fall at the lower end, while trial cases can reach 40% or more.
-For smaller claims, some attorneys offer free initial consultations to evaluate whether your case has merit.
-Always discuss fee structures during initial consultations and get fee agreements in writing before proceeding.
+Many insurance attorneys work on a contingency fee basis, meaning you pay nothing upfront and only owe a fee if your attorney wins.
+Fees typically range from 33% to 40% of any recovered settlement or award, with the exact percentage depending on case complexity and how far into litigation the case goes — pre-litigation settlements generally fall around 33⅓%, while trial cases can reach 40% or more.
+Most attorneys offer free initial consultations to evaluate whether your case has merit, so cost should not stop you from seeking legal advice on a significant denial.
+Always get your fee agreement in writing before proceeding.

 Will filing a complaint with the state insurance commissioner hurt my relationship with my insurer?

 State insurance departments exist specifically to protect consumers from unfair practices, and insurers cannot legally retaliate against you for filing a legitimate complaint.
 Document all interactions carefully after filing to identify any retaliatory behavior such as sudden policy changes or increased scrutiny on future claims.
 Filing a complaint also creates an official record that may help if you pursue legal action later.
-In 2025 alone, state commissioners recovered $46 million for consumers — evidence that the process delivers real results.
+Missouri's Department of Insurance recovered $46 million for consumers in 2025 — double the prior year's record — proving that escalating through official channels delivers real results for policyholders.